Click this link to join our Facebook group.

 As stated before, it is the positives that methods 3 and 4 bring to the table that we want to focus on which is how we came up with “OUR PLAN.”
 You Could Say Our Plan Is A “FIFTH” Method Of Training.
 While the foundation of it may not be completely unique to us, we believe the degree of detail that we take it to, is.

 Back to Our Plan…...we have a two pronged program or plan.
 The first prong, the “human-dog awareness and ownership program” is best utilized before a person buys a dog, but will still work well if they’ve already gotten one.
-This human training portion of Our Plan is in 3 stages.
+This human training portion of Our Plan is in 2 stages.
 The first stage or introduction stage is designed to assist owners with an understanding of how a dog thinks.
 The second stage is designed to assist owners with an understanding of the different breed tendencies.
-The third stage introduces owners to one or two other dogs enrolled in our program at different stages of advancement, so the future dog owner or new dog owner can actually feel what it’s like to hold on to a leash with an untrained dog as well as one that that is nicely trained.
-This experience combined with the owners newly acquired knowledge from the first two stages of this portion of Our Plan should give them enough information, confidence and coordination to move forward with their decisions.
-After going through the 3 stages of the first part of Our Plan, many dog owners want to proceed with additional training within our program.
-The second portion of Our Plan is a complete 4 stage dog training program utilizing mostly Positive Reinforcement Training, supported by Dog Psychology And Minor Behavioral Modifications.

 The American kennel Club (AKC) has 2 programs open to all dogs, mixed breeds and purebreds.
 The first is called Canine Good Citizen (CGC) and the second is called Community Canine (CC).
 The basic goals of these programs are to encourage dog owners to train their dogs to be well behaved in the home, in public places and with other dogs.
 These programs are designed to inspire dog owners to help their dogs, our favorite companions, become respected members of the community.
 These programs and subsequent tests are non-competitive and the dogs are not required to perform with the same precisions required for formal obedience tests.
 All of the dogs passing the tests are listed in the AKC records and owners may order an official certificate from the AKC.

-Our Plan uses the formats of the CGC and CC as a guide in our training.
-Our hope is an owner would consider taking their dog through all four of our training stages, however we understand that may not be your intended goal.
+Our Plan uses the formats of the CGC and CC as a guide in our training and many owners would take their dog through all four of our training stages, however we understand that may not be your intended goal.
 So, owners can elect to take one, two, three or all four of our training stages, whatever is preferred.
-The details of our four stages are outlined on the page entitled “7 STAGE PLAN” which is a group training offered over a series of weeks.